LaissaPereira/automationTestWeb/README.md

 Project strutured:

-✅ In TypeScript using interface for validation of data,
+✅ In TypeScript using interface of types for validation of data,

 ✅ In Page Object structured with oriented object programming